qualityshepherd/splog/assets/posts/welcome.md

 While we lack access, credentials, and relevant experience, we nonetheless endeavor to deliver the same _coherent planning_ you've come to expect from our Front Office.

-We remain committed to our vision: **track suit executives, one couch away from a champion**.
+We remain committed to our vision: **tracksuit executives, one couch away from a champion**.

 We're the tail that wags the dog; the caboose running the train.
 We ask our fans for patience during this first year of transition...